muskan123-b/Heart-Disease-Prediction-Webapp/README.md

 <img src="https://user-images.githubusercontent.com/73715927/169295810-d3295ede-1e05-484d-83ed-2bb57994ec32.png" width="350" />

+Other plots and visualisations can be found in the "Heart_disease_visualisations.ipynb" file.

 # Deployment of Machine Learning model
-For better visualisation, I've deployed the machine learning model streamlit library of python.
-The code for the web app can be found on the app.py file.
+For better visualisation, I've deployed the machine learning model using streamlit library of python.
+The code for the web app can be found in the "app.py" file.
 The link of the web app is given below:

 https://share.streamlit.io/muskan123-b/heart-disease-prediction-webapp/main/app.py